DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 Go to another wallet (like Wasabi Wallet or another Electrum wallet) and send your bitcoin to the receiving address.
 You should see the unconfirmed balance almost immediately.

 *Optional:* If you want to know that your backup works, you might want to go through the trouble of doing a full restore of your wallet.
-Do this by disconnecting from the internet, open a wallet in Electrum, go to File>Open (or Ctrl+O).
-Delete your wallet file.
-Go back to the first step of the wallet setup process and set it up exactly the same way as you did before (same password etc).
-When you reconnect to internet, your funds should be there and you can be sure that your process works.
+Do this by opening a wallet in Electrum, go to File>Open (or Ctrl+O).
+Delete your wallet file and close the wallet you deleted if it's open.
+Go back to the first step of [create the multi sig wallet](https://github.com/HelgeHunding/guides/blob/master/hodl-guide/hodl-guide_40_multi-sig.md#create-the-multi-sig-wallet) and set it up exactly the same way as you did before (same password etc).
+But this time use another source of information.
+If you used your secure note for the passwords the first time, use the information in the information packages this time.
+When the wallet is recovered, your funds should be there and you can be sure that your process works.

 ## Withdrawal program